 Prior to his appointment to the FOMB, Mr. Zamot was an entrepreneur and executive in the aerospace industry.
 He was the founding partner of Corvus Analytics LLC, a firm that helps businesses manage cyber risk and design cyber resilient systems.
-Corvus led teams that created an innovation accelerator for unmanned systems for the Commonwealth of Massachusetts, developed and taught methods to evaluate military systems against cyber threats for the US Air Force, and supported Defense Advanced Research Projects Agency (DARPA) projects in autonomy and robotics.
-As an executive in the aerospace industry he managed profit/loss operations valued at $230M for a major defense contractor, providing complex technical solutions to customers in the Federal Government.
+Corvus led teams that created an innovation accelerator for unmanned systems for the Commonwealth of Massachusetts; developed and taught methods to evaluate military systems against cyber threats for the US Air Force; and supported Defense Advanced Research Projects Agency (DARPA) projects in autonomy and robotics.
+As an executive in the aerospace industry he managed operations valued at $230M for a major defense contractor, providing complex technical solutions to customers in the Federal Government.
 He has developed and implemented strategies for revenue growth and market segmentation, crafted a strategic roadmap for firm-wide contract transition, and led his teams to win back-to-back business performance awards.
 He has led consulting engagements for federal and state agencies, aerospace firms, nonprofits and NGOs.

 Before entering private industry, Mr. Zamot served as a colonel in the U.S. Air Force.
 He finished his active duty career as commander of the USAF’s elite Test Pilot School at Edwards Air Force Base in California.
 In that role he crafted the service’s initial framework for testing military systems in contested cyberspace and developed the first formal curriculum for test pilots to evaluate military drones and related systems.
 During his career he served as a Senior National Representative in NATO, led a team to win a $1M prize for installation-wide energy savings, led teams responding to cybersecurity attacks and developed operational plans for counter-space and stealth operations.
 He managed funding and execution of construction projects for disaster recovery efforts, leading his teams to Air Force-wide recognition.
 He has logged over 1900 flight hours in over 30 different types of aircraft, including over 100 hours of combat.

 Mr. Zamot earned engineering degrees from MIT (S.B.) and the University of Michigan (M.S.), and an MBA from MIT’s Sloan School of Management.
-He has also earned a Professional Management degree from ESAN in Lima, Peru, and a Master of Arts in National Security Strategy from the National Defense University in Washington, D.C.
-He is a sailplane pilot, an avid triathlete, and speaks frequently on the energy sector and investment in Puerto Rico.
+He also earned a Professional Management degree from ESAN in Lima, Peru, and a Master of Science in National Security Strategy from the National Defense University in Washington, D.C.
+He is a sailplane pilot, an avid cyclist, and speaks frequently on infrastructure resiliency, the energy sector and investment in Puerto Rico.